JzHuai0108/ekfmonoslam/README.md

 (2) To test GPS/IMU/Monocular fusion, in matlab open the folder  ekfmonoslam/ekfmonocularslamv02, then run mainslam.m.

+(3) Unscented Kalman filter for GPS/IMU/Monocular camera fusion, refer to utilities/gssm_cam_ins_gps.m and utilities/tests/cam_ins_gps.m.
+But this was very experimental.

 # 4. Simulate noisy IMU data given ground truth poses

 Suppose the ground truth SE(3) poses (3D position and 3DOF attitude) are given at a regular interval, e.g. 0.1s, the noisy IMU data at a particular frequency, e.g., 100Hz can be generated in two steps: 1, generate the continuous trajectory by interpolating the existing poses, differentiating the continuous trajectory will give angular rates and linear accelerations, for details, see [1]; 2, add noise to these true IMU samples, given error specs of a particular IMU model.